Rituraj9/Rituraj9/README.md

 Hello World 👋

 My name is Rituraj.
-I am currently pursuing my B.E in Information Science and Engineering(ISE) from National Institute of Engineering in Mysore.
+I am currently pursuing my B.E in Information Science and Engineering(ISE) from The National Institute of Engineering in Mysore.

     🌱 I’m currently learning Machine Learning and Cloud Computing.